 From takeoff, in flight and until the final moments, through searches and controversy, the factual events of these disappearances are presented with meticulous insight.
 Historical perspectives and aircraft descriptions add an informative background to the stories, covering five decades of aviation history.

 Nowhere have aircraft disappearances been more prevalent than in the remote regions of the North.
 Losses in the Bermuda Triangle pale in comparison, yet continue to fascinate the public.
 Even after eighty years, Amelia Earhart’s fateful disappearance remains an enduring mystery.
 The stories in Aviation Mysteries of the North are equally intriguing, for as Liefer writes … “these were not just machines, but individuals and families who never imagined the tragic fate ahead of them on the horizon.”

-BROKEN WINGS includes over 150 photograph and map illustrations, showing the aircraft, crash sites and flight routes.
+Aviation Mysteries of the North includes over 180 photographs and map illustrations, showing flight routes and last known positions of the aircraft.
 Many of the illustrations, like the stories themselves, have never before been published.

 About the Author: Gregory Liefer is a former paratrooper and retired military and civilian pilot.
 Aviation Mysteries of the North is his second book, following Broken Wings which was re-released in June 2014.
 Greg holds an FAA Airline Transport Pilot certificate and has flown more than 11,000 hours in various aircraft.
 Twenty-three of his thirty-two year flying career was in Alaska.